struct-ure/kg/README.md

 docker run -it -p 8080:8080 structureorg/kg
 ```

 then, query the graph using your favorite GraphQL tool.
-See the `query` folder for example queries.
+See the [/query]() folder for example queries.

 Images for both amd64 and arm64 are available on [Dockerhub](https://hub.docker.com/r/structureorg/kg/tags).